 Like all good initiatives, the proposal to form the San Diego Appellate Inn of Court originated over food and drink.
-On May 19, 2014, members and leaders of the San Diego County Bar’s Appellate Practice Section (APS) attended a regularly scheduled meeting with representatives of the Court of Appeal, Fourth District, Division One, to discuss issues impacting civil appellate practice in San Diego.
-Representing APS were Immediate Past Chair Rupa Singh, Chair George Schaefer, Vice Chair Victoria Fuller, and longtime member David Niddrie.
-Representing the Court were Presiding Justice Judith M. McConnell and then Managing Attorney Kimberly Stewart.
-The scene was a round lunch table in a private dining room at the Panda Inn, with all Court personnel paying for themselves, as always.
+On May 19, 2014, members and leaders of the San Diego County Bar’s Appellate Practice Section (APS) attended a regularly scheduled meeting with representatives of the Fourth District Court of Appeal, Division One, to discuss issues impacting civil appellate practice in San Diego.
+APS was represented by Immediate Past Chair Rupa Singh, Chair George Schaefer, Vice Chair Victoria Fuller, and longtime member David Niddrie.
+The Court attendees were Presiding Justice Judith M. McConnell and then Managing Attorney Kimberly Stewart.
+The scene was a roundtable in the Panda Inn’s private dining room, with all Court personnel paying for themselves, as always.

 Over the next year and a half, the Subcommittee conducted the following significant research, due diligence, and outreach: (1) soliciting feedback from the local legal community, including federal appellate judges, retired appellate justices, and federal and state court appellate attorneys in all areas of practice;